paulscherrerinstitute/ecmccfg/examples/PSI/lab_setup/stepper_openloop_asr_move_at_start/readme.md

   static.restorePos:=-1000;
 }

-#- Ensure auto save restore values have been written:
+#- Ensure auto save restore values have been written (PLC starts before epics is completely started):
 if(not(epics_running())) {
   return [];
 }